chemgymrl/chemgymrl/docs/custom_reaction_lesson.md

         )
 ```

-This code simply sets up the environement we will be using.
+This code simply sets up the environment we will be using.
 So in this case we establish the materials that the reaction
 will use and the initial quantity of that substance in mols.
 We then also establish our solute, in this case, 1 mol of
 water.
 This takes us to the final step which is registering the environment with gym.
 In this file:
 ```chemistrylab/__init__.py``` we are going to add a few more lines of code.